In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Introduction

-In this work, we propose a simple yet powerful circuit that provides the answer.
-By placing a qubit in the vicinity of a coplanar waveguide resonator such that it couples simultaneously to the resonator's voltage antinode (capacitively) and current antinode (inductively), the JC and AJC amplitudes arise naturally with a tunable relative weight and phase.
-This platform enables the on-demand, static realization of both the pure JC and the pure AJC model within a single device.
-Crucially, it allows access to the pure JC interaction without making the conventional RWA, even in the ultra-strong and deep-strong coupling regimes, and to the pure AJC interaction without the need for external modulation.
-This provides a device-level mechanism to explore the distinct physics of each interaction channel, and opens new possibilities for symmetry-controlled quantum phases~\citep{Baksic2014} and novel quantum information protocols.
-Furthermore, by providing independent control over both interaction channels, our scheme naturally realizes the anisotropic Rabi model (ARM)~\citep{Xie2014,FriskKockum2019}, offering a versatile platform for exploring its full parameter space.
+In this work, we propose a circuit that achieves this goal.
+By integrating a flux-tunable coupler that mediates the capacitive interaction between a qubit and a resonator~\citep{Yan2018}, while the qubit couples simultaneously and directly to the resonator’s voltage antinode (capacitively) and current antinode (inductively), we demonstrate how the effective coupling can be controlled in-situ.
+This allows the system to be dynamically tuned across the full parameter space of the anisotropic Rabi model (ARM), from pure JC to pure AJC interaction~\citep{Xie2014,FriskKockum2019}.
+Crucially, it allows access to the pure JC interaction without making the conventional RWA, even in the ultra-strong and deep-strong coupling regimes, and to the pure AJC interaction without the need for external modulation, even in the strong coupling regime~\citep{Yoshihara2017,FornDiaz2017}.
+This dynamic control provides a device-level mechanism to explore the distinct physics of each interaction channel, and opens new possibilities for symmetry-controlled quantum phases~\citep{Baksic2014}.
+Very recently, it has been shown that the ARM can be leveraged to design noise-biased logical qubits, where tuning the rotating and counter-rotating terms suppresses dominant decoherence pathways~\citep{Yu2026}.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:Physical-Model}, we present the physical model and derive the effective qubit--resonator Hamiltonian.
-In Sec.~\ref{sec:Comparison-between-Rabi,} we analyze the system dynamics across the JC, Rabi, and AJC coupling regimes, focusing on transmission spectra, dispersive readout, and Purcell decay.
+In Sec.~\ref{sec:Comparison-between-Rabi,} we analyze the system dynamics across the JC, Rabi, and AJC coupling regimes, focusing on transmission spectra, dispersive readout, coherence protection via dispersive shift cancellation, and Purcell decay.
 In Sec.~\ref{sec:Practical-Feasibility}, we discuss the practical feasibility of implementing the proposed architecture using current superconducting circuit technology.
 Finally, Sec.~\ref{sec:Conclusions} concludes the work with a summary of the main results and possible future directions.